-Since Oxycodone is an opioid it acts on the same brain centers that other potent opiates affect such as Fentanyl and heroin.
-Opiates like Oxycodone are often sought after by drug-seeking cultures that flavor opiates and since it is most commonly acquired from a medical doctor many people abusing Oxycodone will doctor shop (seeing more than one doctor at the time to get multiple prescriptions) to sustain their addiction.
-Like heroin and other potent opiate drugs Oxycodone can easily cause addiction.
-For people who are becoming addicted to Oxycodone in time they will develop a physical dependency on the drug and begin to experience severe physical withdrawal symptoms if they suddenly stop using Oxycodone.
+Since Oxycodone is an opioid, it acts on the same brain centers that other potent opiates affect, such as Fentanyl and heroin.
+Opiates like Oxycodone are often sought after by drug-seeking cultures that flavor opiates.
+Since it is most commonly acquired from a medical doctor, many people abusing Oxycodone will doctor shop (seeing more than one doctor at a time to get multiple prescriptions) to sustain their addiction.
+Like heroin and other potent opioid drugs, Oxycodone can easily cause addiction.
+In time, people who become addicted to Oxycodone will develop a physical dependency on the drug and begin to experience severe physical withdrawal symptoms if they suddenly stop using Oxycodone.

 Oxycodone Detox Symptoms

-The physical withdrawal symptoms that Oxycodone causes are severe and can easily cause a dangerous medical emergency to occur.
-Oxycodone withdrawal symptoms can start as early as 6-8 hours or up to 12 or 24 hours after the last use; depending on the formula of Oxycodone (immediate-release or extended-release).
-Immediate-release Oxycodone detox symptoms will begin sooner and extended-release Oxycodone is likely to remain in a person’s system longer and therefore withdrawal symptoms may not begin before 12 hours or more.
+The physical withdrawal symptoms that Oxycodone causes are severe and can easily cause a dangerous medical emergency.
+Oxycodone withdrawal symptoms can start as early as 6-8 hours or up to 12 or 24 hours after the last use, depending on the formula of Oxycodone (immediate-release or extended-release).
+Immediate-release Oxycodone detox symptoms will begin sooner, and extended-release Oxycodone is likely to remain in a person’s system longer.
+Therefore withdrawal symptoms may not begin before 12 hours or more.
 However, both of these time frames can vary depending on the person’s individual drug use.

 Oxycodone Withdrawal Symptoms include:

 Opiates leave a person’s system rapidly and cause the person to feel sick quickly.
-In a short amount of time a person’s system will expel the opiate from the body and cause detox symptoms to begin.
-People who are addicted to Oxycodone may not understand that their body resets as quickly as it does and that their tolerance level has decreased.
-Instead they will use as much as they did before they started to experience withdrawals and accidentally overdose.
+In a short time, a person’s system will expel the opiate from the body and cause detox symptoms to begin.
+People addicted to Oxycodone may not understand that their body resets as quickly as it does and that their tolerance level has decreased.
+Instead, they will use as much as they did before they started to experience withdrawals and accidentally overdose.

 Our Florida Oxycodone Detox Program

 To help a person safely overcome their addiction to Oxycodone, it is always recommended that they are admitted into a medically supervised Oxycodone detox program.
-Evoke Wellness Florida Oxycodone detox centers provide medically supervised detox services for Oxycodone detoxification.
-We prescribe safe and effective medications that reverse withdrawal symptoms that will allow a person to rest and sleep while they are detoxing.
-Our center is overseen by a complete medical staff that specializes in Oxycodone detoxication and addiction.
-Each client is assessed by our medical doctors and psychiatrists and is routinely monitored around the clock.
-Evoke Wellness FL provides a relaxing and safe environment with mental health specialists on-site at our detox center to provide emotional and mental health support.
+Evoke Wellness at Miramar Oxycodone detox centers provide medically supervised detox services for Oxycodone detoxification.
+We prescribe safe and effective medications that reverse withdrawal symptoms and allow a person to rest and sleep while detoxing.
+Our center is overseen by an entire medical staff specializing in Oxycodone detoxication and addiction.
+Our medical doctors and psychiatrists assess each client and are routinely monitored around the clock.
+Evoke Wellness at Miramar provides a relaxing and safe environment with mental health specialists on-site at our detox center to provide emotional and mental health support.

-To be admitted to our Oxycodone detox first speak with one of our detox admissions specialists.
-Our specialists will conduct a brief phone interview with the person who needs help to determine the level of care that they need.
+To be admitted to our Oxycodone detox, first speak with one of our detox admissions specialists.
+Our specialists will conduct a brief phone interview with the person needing help to determine the level of care they need.
 Then they will begin the admission process.
-They will make all travel arrangements as well as insurance billing and payment options.
+They will make all travel arrangements, insurance billing, and payment options.
 Additionally, we strongly encourage all persons who attend one of our drug detox programs to consider entering a specialized drug addiction treatment program.

 Our Florida Oxycodone detox center works directly with our Oxycodone treatment program.
-Although detox is the beginning of recovery from Oxycodone addiction and dependency it is not treatment.
-The people who remain at our center and attend one of our specialized treatment programs have a much greater chance to remain clean and sober from Oxycodone than those who do not.
-We offer specialized Oxycodone treatment in multiple program formats like, easy detox, intensive inpatient, residential rehab and dual diagnosis.
+Although detox is the beginning of recovery from Oxycodone addiction and dependency, it is not treatment.
+The people who remain at our center and attend one of our specialized treatment programs have a much greater chance to stay clean and sober from Oxycodone than those who do not.
+We offer specialized Oxycodone treatment in multiple program formats like easy detox, intensive inpatient, residential rehab, and dual diagnosis.